bevyengine/rfcs/rfcs/45-stageless.md

 Storing the schedules in the `App` alleviates this, as exclusive systems are now just ordinary systems: `&mut World` is compatible with `&mut Schedules`!

-## Should if=needed ordering constraints be transitive?
+## Should if-needed ordering constraints be transitive?

 If `A` is before `B`, and `B` is before `C`, must `A` be before `C`?